 - Read about the Carbon Disclosure Project (CDP) at www.cdp.net.

-- The Carbon Trust – www.carbontrust.co.uk – is a UK-based company working to accelerate the move to a low carbon economy.
+- The Carbon Trust – www.carbontrust.com – works to accelerate the move to a low carbon economy.

 - The Center for International Forestry Research – www.cifor.org

-- Find the webpages of the Climate Change, Agriculture and Food Security (CCAFS) programme run by the CGIAR (Consultative Group on International Agricultural Research) – www.ccafs.cgiar.org.
+- Find the webpages on climate adaptation & mitigation on the website of CGIAR (Consultative Group on International Agricultural Research) – www.ccafs.cgiar.org.

 - Climate Reality Project – www.climaterealityproject.org